DavideZanuttoIKEA/master-thesis/README.md

 This project is composed of two parts.

-The keyphrase generation part utilizes different Large Language Models (Llama3-8B, Gemma7B and Mistral7B) with few-shot learning and fine-tuning to generate keyphrases from a set of reviews.
+The keyphrase generation part utilizes different Large Language Models (Llama3-8B, Gemma-7B, and Mistral-7B) with few-shot learning and fine-tuning to generate keyphrases from a set of reviews.
 With each keyphrase, its related sentiment will be also generated.
 Sentiments will be a single word between Positive, Negative and Neutral.
 An evaluation method called KPEval will be used to evaluate those keyphrases against a manually annotated ground truth.
 For sentiment evaluation, a classic exact-matching technique has been used (comparing with ground truth).

-The topic identification parts explore the usage of Llama3-8B to identify the most discussed topics in a group of reviews.
+The topic identification part explores the usage of Llama3-8B to identify the most discussed topics in a group of reviews.
 The experiments were done using different inputs to the LLM (only the reviews, only the keyphrases obtained by clustering and a combination of them).
 The clustering methods used to obtained keyphrases are K-means and Hierarchical clustering.
 Evaluation of topics is done on correctness and diversity.
 Specific embedding-based metrics have been designed to compute both of them.

-## Project Structure
-.
-├── Keyphrase Prediction - Task 1
-│   ├── Keyphrase-evaluation
-│   │   ├── configs
-│   │   ├── correlations
-│   │   ├── embeddings
-│   │   ├── eval_results
-│   │   ├── external_datasets
-│   │   ├── metrics
-│   │   ├── model_outputs
-│   │   ├── run_evaluation.ipynb
-│   │   └── run_evaluation.py
-│   ├── Keyphrase-generation
-│   │   ├── FineTuned-Mistral7b.ipynb
-│   │   └── gemma-5shot.ipynb
-│   └── keyphrase-generation-finetuning
-│       ├── FineTuning-llama3.ipynb
-│       ├── FineTuning-LoRA-gemma.ipynb
-│       ├── FineTuning-LoRA-mistral.ipynb
-│       ├── Llama3-8b-1shot.ipynb
-│       ├── Llama3-8b-5shot.ipynb
-│       ├── llama3-finetuned.ipynb
-│       └── mistral_5shot.ipynb
-├── Topic Identification - Task 2
-│   ├── Topic-evaluation
-│   │   ├── Evaluation.ipynb
-│   │   ├── EvaluationForMetaEvaluation.ipynb
-│   │   ├── GroundTruthCreation.ipynb
-│   │   └── mean&std.ipynb
-│   └── Topic-generation
-│       ├── Appearances&Sentiment.ipynb
-│       ├── evaluation_results.json
-│       ├── fewShotExamples.ipynb
-│       ├── HighlightingTopics.ipynb
-│       ├── Keyphrase-clustering
-│       │   ├── Llama3_EvaluationTopics-Complete.ipynb
-│       │   ├── Llama3_EvaluationTopics-Keyphrases.ipynb
-│       │   ├── Llama3_EvaluationTopics-Reviews.ipynb
-│       │   ├── Mistral7B_EvaluationTopics.ipynb
-│       │   ├── NumberOfAppearances.ipynb
-│       │   └── postProcessing.ipynb
-├── project-demo
-│   ├── pycache
-│   ├── duplicates.py
-│   ├── ikea_logo.svg.png
-│   ├── ReviewsKeyphrasesDemo.py
-│   └── TopicsDemo.py
-├── README-1.md
-├── README.md
-└── requirements.txt

 ## Usage